Upgrading Fedora’s version is quick and easy. Here’s a step-by-step guide on how to upgrade to Fedora 37 from Fedora 36!

 Once the system reboots, it will automatically start the upgrade.
 Upgrading the system will take time, so you can now relax and let it finish.

-This guide shows how to upgrade Fedora 35 to Fedora 36 using GUI and the command line.
+This guide shows how to upgrade Fedora 36 to Fedora 37 using both the GUI and the command line.
 Now you can enjoy the latest packages and hardware support provided by the latest Fedora release.

 For additional help or useful information, we recommend checking the official Fedora upgrade documentation.